usask-arg/lotus-regression/docs/source/index.rst

 Some of the examples may require additional packages for loading and handling of data, to obtain all of the packages necessary to run the examples you may run::

-   conda install matplotlib netcdf4 dask hdf5 hdf4 scikit-learn
+   conda install matplotlib netcdf4 dask hdf5 hdf4

 .. toctree::
    :maxdepth: 2